2023: Group canvases support for Atiku, Makinde

 A support group, Fix Nigeria with Atiku/Okowa, has called for support for the emergence of the presidential candidate of the Peoples Democratic Party (PDP), Alhaji Atiku Abubakar and his running mate, Dr Ifeanyi Okowa together with the governorship candidate of the party in Oyo State, Engr Seyi Makinde, in the 2023 general elections.

-The group made this call at a sensitisation meeting, which was held, on Sunday, at Plaza De Haruna Hotel, Elakara, Oyo.
+The group made this call at a sensitisation meeting, which was held on Sunday, at Plaza De Haruna, Elakara, Oyo.

 Speaking at the meeting, the National Coordinator of Fix Nigeria with Atiku/Okowa, Ambassador Makinde Akinlabi described the choice of Dr Okowa as Atiku’s running mate as timely and best enough to unify the country, “which is already divided in various ways by the current APC administration”.

-Congratulating the Delta State governor, Dr Okowa, he noted that the running mate of the PDP candidate has contributed immensely to the party since 2017.
+Congratulating the Delta State governor, Dr Okowa, he noted that the running mate of the PDP candidate has contributing immensely to the party since 2017.

 “His collaboration and achievement during the special PDP National Convention 2022 cannot be ignored.